3 Reasons Why You Shouldn’t Announce a Release Date

 1. The Record Isn’t Finished.

 If you are still in the studio or waiting for your masters to come back, you shouldn’t set a release date.
 The path is paved with best intentions and I’ve had many a band come to me promising the record will be finished by a certain date.
-The truth is that out of hundreds of bands I’ve only had three finish on schedule.
+The truth is that out of hundreds of bands I’ve only had a handful finish on schedule.
 Things come up in the studio from financial limitations, scheduling, and creative direction that simply delay the process.
-By announcing the release date before you’ve completed the record, you’ll cause confusion with your fans and media when you have to change the release date because delays have occurred.
+By announcing the release date before you’ve completed the record, you’ll cause confusion with your fans and media when you have to change the release date because delays occurred.
 Even worse you may feel forced to speed up the process and regret the musical direction you took on the record.
 Ultimately the record may not be set up properly which almost always leads to detrimental results.
 To give you an extreme example: I talked to a band back in 2012 who expected their release to be done within two months.
 We are now in 2015 and they are still putting the finishing touches on the record.

 2. Cover Artwork